Chao-Xi/jxazurebook/docs/az305/6za305_summary.md

 ![Alt Image Text](../images/az305_6_18.png "Body image")

-### Microsoft Sentinel - Automation and Orchestration
+### 2-8 Microsoft Sentinel - Automation and Orchestration

-Microsoft Sentinel's automation and orchestration solution provides a highly-extensible architecture that enables scalable automation as new technologies and threats emerge
+Microsoft Sentinel's automation and orchestration solution provides a **highly-extensible architecture that enables scalable automation as new technologies and threats emerge**

 Built on the foundation of **Azure Logic Apps**

 ![Alt Image Text](../images/az305_6_19.png "Body image")

-### Microsoft Sentinel - Investigation
+### 2-9 Microsoft Sentinel - Investigation

 Microsoft Sentinel has deep investigation tools that help you to understand the scope and find the root cause of a potential security threat.

 You can choose an entity on the interactive graph to ask interesting questions for a specific entity, and drill down into that entity and its connections to get to the root cause of the threat.

 ![Alt Image Text](../images/az305_6_20.png "Body image")

-### Microsoft Sentinel - Hunting
+### 2-10 Microsoft Sentinel - Hunting

 Microsoft Sentinel's powerful hunting **search-and-query tools, based on the MITRE framework**, enable you to proactively hunt for security threats across your organization's  data sources, before an alert is triggered